yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-ios.md

 ### Swift Package Manager

-If you are using the Swift Package Manager, to add the Yuno SDK to your iOS project, you need to install the [Swift Package Manager](https://www.swift.org/package-manager/).
-With the Swift package set up, add Yuno SDK as a dependency, as presented in the following code block:
+If you are using the [Swift Package Manager](https://www.swift.org/package-manager/), add Yuno SDK as a dependency, as presented in the following code block:

 ```swift
 dependencies: [